Embedded Linux

 wget

-Now, it is time to download and install the prebuild toolchain:
+Now, it is time to download and install the prebuilt toolchain:

 mkdir ~/src